By Last Updated: June 11th, 2026

 • Custom garden benches or seating areas

-To meet the demand, companies now offer cremation garden products direct to consumers.
-Products include engraved memorial benches, memorial tree kits, and small fountains with urn compartments.
+To meet the demand, companies now offer cremation garden products directly to consumers.
+These include engraved memorial benches, memorial tree kits, and small fountains with urn compartments.

 Public Land (City or County Parks)

-Scattering on public land is allowed in California, but only with the permission of the local governing agency.
-Cities and counties may set their own rules, and many require permits or may prohibit scattering in certain high-traffic areas.
+Scattering ashes on public land generally requires permission from a governmental agency.
+Cities and counties, including many in California, may set their own rules, and many require permits or may prohibit scattering in certain high-traffic areas.

 State Parks